pyca/cryptography/docs/security.rst

 -------------------------

-Anytime it's possible to write code using ``cryptography``'s public API which does not provide the guarntees that a reasonable developer would expect it to based on our documentation.
+Anytime it's possible to write code using ``cryptography``'s public API which does not provide the guarantees that a reasonable developer would expect it to based on our documentation.

 That's a bit academic, but basically it means the scope of what we consider a